srajangarg/the-box-comic/script.md

 No follow-up.
 Cursor blinks.

-In the lower corner of the panel as a small inset—Dave's eyes, just now glancing back.
+**Panel 3.3:** Close-up on Dave's eyes, just now glancing back at the screen.
 Not comprehension.
 Just the first flicker of *wait, what?*

 ---